TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/troubleshooting/_index.md

 ## Professional Support

 Additional paid support for this deployment is offered by The Things Industries.
-You can contact us either by mailing us at `support@thethingsindustries.com` or by visiting [our support page](https://www.thethingsindustries.com/stack/aws/support).
+You can [contact The Things Industries support](mailto:support@thethingsindustries.com) or visit [the support page](https://www.thethingsindustries.com/stack/aws/support).